jj932/SIRI-Template-HAT/README.md

 2. **Customize configuration**:
    - Edit `firmware/include/hat_config.h` with your HAT details
    - Update CAN addresses in `firmware/include/hardware_map.h`
-   - Modify component definitions as needed
+   - Modify component definitions and pin assignments as needed
+   - Note: HAT-specific pins use `HAT_` prefix to avoid conflicts with Teensy core definitions

 3. **Open firmware in Arduino IDE**:
    ```bash